Want healthy, glowing skin? Make sure you eat these foods

 Leafy Greens: Leafy green vegetables like spinach, kale, and broccoli are some of the best foods for glowing skin as they are abundant in nutrients such as vitamins, minerals, amino acids, and antioxidants, promoting improved skin hydration and elasticity.
 These elements reduce inflammation and combat free radicals, contributing to a lower risk of skin cancer, making leafy greens some of the best food for skincare.

 Oily Fish: Oily fish are considered to be some of the most nutritious foods.
 Studies show that oily fish, such as salmon and tuna, are rich in protein and omega-3 fatty acids, combating skin inflammations associated with conditions like acne, eczema, and psoriasis.
-These fish also contain biotin and selenium — nutrients that support smooth and tight skin and reduce the risk of skin cancer.
+These fish also contain biotin and selenium - nutrients that support smooth and tight skin and reduce the risk of skin cancer.
+For managing skin conditions like acne, see How to Manage Adult Acne.

 Fruits and Berries: Berries, loaded with antioxidants, vitamins, and nutrients, offer potent protection against skin damage and enhance healing and circulation.
 Blueberries, in particular, help reduce collagen breakdown and increase overall collagen production, contributing to a decreased risk of skin cancer.